ProtoxiDe22/DevSoccer/AI/README.md

 - parameters
   - status	(object)
     ```JS
 	status.ballStatus		// (object) contains the status of the ball
 	  status.ballStatus.x		  // (number) X coordinate of the ball
 	  status.ballStatus.y		  // (number) Y coordinate of the ball
 	  status.ballStatus.speedX	  // (number) speed of the ball on the X axis
-		vtatus.ballStatus.speedY			  // (number) speed of the ball on the Y axis
+	  status.ballStatus.speedY	  // (number) speed of the ball on the Y axis
 	status.teamsStatus		// (object) array contains 2 arrays, stores the position and speed of all players (team=[0,1])
 	  status.teamsStatus[team]	  // (object) array contains team's players position and speed (player=[0,1,2,3,4,5,6,7,8,9,10])
 	    status.teamsStatus[][player]    // (object) object contains player position and speed
 	      status.teamsStatus[][].x        // (number) X coordinate of the player on team team with number player
 	      status.teamsStatus[][].y        // (number) Y coordinate of the player on team team with number player
 	      status.teamsStatus[][].speedX   // (number) speed of the player on team team with number player on the X axis
 	      status.teamsStatus[][].speedY   // (number) speed of the player on team team with number player on the Y axis
 	}
 	```